Odizinne/headsetcontrol-indicator/README.md

 [<img src="images/Screenshot_from_2023-10-17_18-25-14.png">](images/Screenshot_from_2023-10-17_18-25-14.png)

 I'm a complete JavaScript noob.
-This was mostly made with the use of ChatGPT.
+This was mostly made with the help of ChatGPT.
 JS purrist, don't read this code, your eyes will (probably) suffer.

 [[_TOC_]]